 Effective listening should be attentive, responsive, and active.
 Pay close attention to non-verbal expressions to understand and decode the messages correctly.
-Effective listening promotes healthy organizational relationships, encourages creativity and innovation, and fosters a positive culture among employees and the organization.
+Functional listening promotes healthy organizational relationships, encourages creativity and innovation, and fosters a positive culture among employees and the organization.

 - “When somebody leaves the nest and they graduate, these parents extend the trust that they will find good workplaces that take care of them.”

 - “Good employees leave and you think that they leave for more money, but that’s not the case.”

 - “The first key to active listening is giving someone all of your attention.”